-- (a) such an investigation might adversely affect the sovereignty, security or public order of the requested Member State; or - (b) judicial proceedings have already been initiated in respect of the same actions and against the same persons before the authorities of the requested Member State; or - (c) final judgment has already been passed in respect of the same actions on such persons by the competent authorities of the requested Member State. - 7.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 48a for the purpose of specifying the procedures for the exchange of information and the modalities for cross-border investigations provided for in paragraphs 2 and 4 of this Article.
+- (a) such an investigation might adversely affect the sovereignty, security or public order of the requested Member State; or - (b) judicial proceedings have already been initiated in respect of the same actions and against the same persons before the authorities of the requested Member State; or - (c) final judgment has already been passed in respect of the same actions on such persons by the competent authorities of the requested Member State. - 7. [...]
+The Commission may adopt implementing acts (containing detailed rules on) concerning procedures for the exchange of information and the modalities for cross-border investigations provided for in paragraphs 2 and 4 of this Article.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).